 Many universities and other research organisations have implemented local systems capable of capturing details of research projects and the outputs arising from them, such as publications, collaborations, spin-out companies and patents.
 Similar (and in some cases the same) information is collected from researchers on behalf of subscribing research organisations and funders by researchfish|®.
 As highlighted by a recent review promoting interoperability, the research councils recognise the importance of working with research organisations, other funders and researchfish® to develop effective and efficient ways of sharing such information so that it need be entered by researchers only once.

-Half of the output reports from RCUK funded research are reports of publication outputs, and with unique identifiers for papers it should be practical to move this information between systems.
-For funder systems to accept data there is a requirement for publication information to be linked to a valid grant reference number.
-It is also critical to the Research Councils that allowing interoperability does not reduce the overall volume or range of outcomes reported to them
+Roughly half of the outputs reported from RCUK funded research are publications, the majority of which have publisher-generated unique identifiers which makes it practicable in principle to exchange this information between systems.
+For funder systems to accept data there is the additional requirement that each publication is linked to at least one valid grant reference number.
+It is also critical to the Research Councils that introducing interoperability (thereby reducing the ‘data entry’ burden) does not reduce the overall volume and range of research outcomes reported to them by researchers.

-The Research Councils will continue to sendeach RO a complete set of the data submitted by their staff after each submission period.
+The Research Councils will continue to make available to each research organisation (RO) on request a complete set of the data submitted by their staff after each submission period.
 The RO can then import this data into an internal research information system, if it wishes.
-A full researchfish RO dashboard is an additional option available through an annual subscription, this also enables an RO to download data submitted by staff from the researchfish system at any time – view the researchfish website for further information.
+A full researchfish® RO dashboard is available through an annual subscription from Researchfish Ltd. which enables an RO to download data submitted by staff from the researchfish system at any time – view the researchfish® website for further information.

 Funders and individual PIs alike are invited to put forward ideas for future enhancements.
 The “Make a suggestion” form is available from any of the help popups within researchfish.
-Ideas will be discussed, prioritised and may feed into the researchfish future development roadmap.
+Ideas will be discussed and prioritised, and may feed into the researchfish future development roadmap.